fyroc/CommandBoxJS/README.md

 ## Configuration

-To pass commands into CommandBox just create a `server.json` in the directory where you CFML lives.
+To pass commands into CommandBox just create a `server.json` in the directory where your CFML lives.

 https://commandbox.ortusbooks.com/embedded-server/server.json